 I’ve already said that CoM’s biggest problem is its tutorial, and one of the biggest problems with that is that it all comes at once.
 The mechanics I’ve dragged out over a hefty portion of the past ~25 000 words, CoM throws at you in the first five minutes or not at all.
 I’ll take an estimate and say we’re talking about something like 10 000 Retrospective words of gameplay info that the game shoves down your throat the moment you start the game.
 The stuff I’m about to tell you about special attacks?
 The game throws that at you ten minutes after the rest, during your first meeting with Leon, before you’ve had a chance to process anything.
 And people don’t like this game, you say?

 The downside to Combo Attacks is this: the first card you put into the combo is lost for the rest of the battle, in the same manner as Premium card.
 The most reliable way to get them back is with high-level Item cards (Hi-Potions, Megalixirs), but for most of the game these lost cards are simply lost, and you’re going to have to cope with it (and there’s nothing you can do to regenerate a lost Item card).
 The best way to cope is to let one system cancel out the other.
-Item or Premium cards can’t be restored by any means, eh?
+Item or Premium cards are lost when used in any fashion, eh?
 Stick them at the front of the Combo!
 Not only will you not lose anything you wouldn’t have lost in the first place, but in the case of Items, the extra cards boost the strength of your Item so you guarantee a refresh!

 But that leads us to problem two: this simply isn’t easy to do in a panic!
 It’s another thing I recommend you do “lazy,” by setting up the deck so the trick is ready and waiting, but the game teaches you nothing of the sort.
 Teaching you how to play the game is one thing, but teaching a player to play the game well is another trick entirely.
 The tutorial covers the systems, but completely fails at teaching you to use these systems in a real gameplay situation, and most players won’t learn all the best tricks without at least some outside help.
 How do you build a good deck?
 How do you face down an end-game boss?
 The game started you off with a wooden club and nudged you off into a land of machine guns.